-QRC produces graduates who are highly sought after by the international tourism, not only for their skills but for their consummate professionalism.
-Accordingly, the College practises the highest standards of personal and professional conduct at all times, equivalent to international best practice.
+Our adventure tourism course Queenstown, produces graduates who are highly sought after by the international tourism, not only for their skills but for their consummate professionalism.
+Accordingly, the College practices the highest standards of personal and professional conduct at all times, equivalent to international best practice.

 The QRC Professional Excellence (PE) system has been developed to encourage students to achieve the level of professionalism expected by the industry.